freshcrate

 The feedback loop (sdl.agent.feedback) records which symbols were useful and which were missing, improving future slice quality.

-sdl.context.summary generates portable, token-bounded context briefings in markdown, JSON, or clipboard format for use outside MCP environments.
+For portable exports such as tickets and PR descriptions, use the CLI sdl-mcp summary command.
+It generates token-bounded context briefings in markdown, JSON, or clipboard format for use outside MCP environments.

 Why it matters: